mrf345/flask_minify/README.md

 #### - `parsers`

-using `parser` allows to pass tag specific options to the module responsible for the minification, as well as replacing the default parser with another included option or your own custom one.
+allows passing tag specific options to the module responsible for the minification, as well as replacing the default parser with another included option or your own custom one.

 In the following example will replace the default `style` (handles CSS) parser `rcssmin` with `lesscpy`:

 ```python
 from flask_minify import minify